nicholaswmin/dom/README.md

 On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.

-The source is tiny and can be modified very easily, if you need.
+Just modify the source with your own methods if you need to.

 [demo/sandbox][website]